nodejs/node/glossary.md

 * WPT: [web-platform-tests](https://github.com/web-platform-tests/wpt)
 * bootstrap: Early phase in the Node.js process startup - that sets up the Node.js execution environment and loads the internal modules.
-* code cache: A chunk of memory where the compiled JS code is stored.
+* code cache: A chunk of bytes storing compiled JS code and its metadata.
 * deps: upstream projects that this project depends.
 * godbolt: [Compiler Explorer](https://godbolt.org/) run compilers
   interactively from your web browser and interact with the assembly.